Archdiocese of Vilnius: Under the Russian Empire

-After the partitions of Poland–Lithuania, the Diocese of Vilnius became part of the Russian Empire and no longer enjoyed freedom of relations with the Holy See.
+After the partitions of Poland–Lithuania, the Diocese of Vilnius became part of the Russian Empire and no longer enjoyed freedom of relations with the Holy See but many Catholics supported the Russian government after Bishop of Vilnius Ignacy Jakub Massalski was hanged in 1794 by the revolutionaries of the Kościuszko Uprising.
 In 1795 the chapter nominated David Pilchowski vicar in spiritualibus.
 Livonia was added to the diocese, and John Nepomucene Kossakowski (1798–1808) was appointed bishop.
 He did much for the prosperity of the seminary.
-After his death the chapter became involved in a conflict with Siestrzencewicz, the Catholic Metropolitan of Saint Petersburg, who usurped rights exclusively belonging to the Holy See.
-Siestrzencewicz forced upon the chapter, as administrator of the diocese, Geronimo Strojonowski (1808–1815), upon whose death he arrogated to himself the government of the diocese with the title of primate of Lithuania.
+After his death the chapter became involved in a conflict with Stanisław Bohusz Siestrzeńcewicz, the Catholic Metropolitan Archbishop of Mohilev (from 1798 to 1925 Vilnius was a suffragan see of the Archdiocese of Mohilev, the effective see was in Saint Petersburg), who used his metropolitan rights and forced, upon the chapter, the nominee of Hieronim Stroynowski as administrator and later Bishop (1808–1815), upon whose death he arrogated to himself the government of the diocese with the title of primate of Lithuania.

 In 1827, after Siestrzencewicz's death, the vicar capitular, Milucki, ruled the diocese for a short time.
 In 1828 Andreas Klagiewicz was appointed administrator; he was sent to the interior of Russia during the Insurrection of 1831, returned in 1832, was preconized Bishop of Vilnius in 1839 and took possession of the see on June 28, 1841.
 He died the same year, after witnessing the ruin of the Ruthenian Uniat Church in his diocese.
 The chapter elected John Cywinski as vicar suffragan; he saw the University of Vilnius closed, the clergy and churches of his diocese despoiled of their property.
 In 1848 he was succeeded by Wenceslaus Zylinski, who was transferred in 1856 to the metropolitan see of Mohilev, but continued to govern his former diocese until 1858.

 Adam Stanislaus Krasinski was expelled from the diocese in consequence of the Insurrection of 1863, but nevertheless continued to govern the diocese until 1883, when he withdrew to Kraków.
 His successor, Charles Hrynieweki, was exiled to Jaroslav after two years of the episcopate, and in 1890 abdicated and withdrew to Galicia.
 During his exile Ludovic Zdanowicz governed the diocese as vicar patriarchal.
 In 1890 Anthony Francis Audziewicz, a canon of Saint Petersburg and a learned theologian, was appointed Bishop of Vilnius.
 He died in 1895; the diocese was then governed by Louis Zdanowicz, titular Bishop of Dionysias.
 In 1897 Canon Stephen Alexander Zwerowicz succeeded, and was transferred in 1902 to the See of Sandomir.
 His place was taken by Baron Edward Ropp, who set about organizing the Catholic movement in the diocese, thereby incurring the hostility of the Russian Government.
 Bishop Ropp having been banished to Pskov, the diocese was entrusted to Casimir Nicholas Michalkiewicz as administrator Apostolic.